Skip to content

 What gets measured, on both stacks.

 The same per-step measurement shape lives on both sides of the cutover.
 The differences below are stack-specific.
-The measurement is identical.
+The measurement is identical, generic p95 captured per transaction on each side.

 MetricCitrix baselineAVD target